 Through a build up of response capabilities actually on Adak Island in the heart of the APC coverage area, our local synergies will focus on making the capability close, i.e., truly local.

-In partnership with ASCI, ARC’s APC Plan provides 24/7 watchstanding at our Operations Center in Anchorage.
-The Watch Team, under the careful oversight of the Watch Supervisor, stands ready to prevent problems before they occur and respond timely if necessary.
+In partnership with ASCI, ARC’s APC Plan provides monitoring of the VTRAC system.
+Monitoring functions, under the careful oversight of the Watch Supervisor, ensure readiness to prevent problems before they occur and respond timely if necessary.

 ARC’s APC Plan calls for the positioning of WCD1 levels of equipment in the APC Zone as part of our focus on enhancing oil spill response capabilities in the region.